Back To Search Results

 Indications for CABG using the GEA include but are not limited to the following:

-• Grafting the distal left circumflex artery (LCx) or the left anterior descending artery (LAD) when the IMA is unavailable or unable to be grafted.
+• The GEA can be used to graft the distal left circumflex artery or left anterior descending artery when the IMA is unavailable or unsuitable for grafting.

 Contraindications